-ARTICLE 5 ...
+ARTICLE 5.....
 PLAN REQUIREMENTS

-5.1.....GENERAL PRINCIPLES AND STANDARDS
+5.1 GENERAL PRINCIPLES AND STANDARDS

-5.1.1....SCOPE OF REVIEW
+5.1.1 SCOPE OF REVIEW

 Every application for subdivision review must incorporate the entire parcel within the review.
-Not to do so may cause approval of a lot or situation that is not in conformance with the zoning ordinance and/or other applicable ordinances and regulations.
+Not doing so may cause approval of a lot or situation that is not in conformance with the Zoning Ordinance and/or other applicable ordinances and regulations.

-5.1.2.....PROFESSIONAL STANDARDS
+5.1.2 Professional Standards

 Subdivision plans shall be prepared, stamped, and signed by a registered Professional Engineer, Land Surveyor, Soil Scientist, and/or Wetlands Scientist licensed in New Hampshire.
 The requirement for a Professional Engineer shall apply to all plans showing roadways, utilities, bridges and culverts, plus drainage and other construction plans.
-In specific cases, the Board may waive the requirement for a Professional Engineer in accordance with Section 5.5, Waivers For Specific Plan Requirements.
+In specific cases, the Board may waive the requirement for a Professional Engineer in accordance with Section 5.4.

-5.1.3.....MINIMUM REQUIREMENTS
+5.1.3 MINIMUM REQUIREMENTS